 Who will benefit?

-The college’s faculty, staff and more than 3,000 students will benefit from the additional classroom, lab and office space provided through the Peacock Hall addition/renovation project.
+The college’s faculty, staff and approximately 4,000 students will benefit from the additional classroom, lab and office space provided through the Peacock Hall addition/renovation project.

 How does it support UNC System Goals and Metrics?